 being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against,

 demoted, wrongfully disciplined, and denied wages.
 When you call the right attorney to schedule a free and confidential consultation,

-you will meet with a race discrimination lawyer from the Spitz law firm who
+you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who

 will help you determine the best way to pursue your legal claims.
 Call our office at 866-797-6040.